 Jesus can correct the distorted standards of man, because he completely fulfilled God’s standards.

-Jesus’ message consists mostly of reminders of the values and virtues that lie hidden under the rubble of man’s sin, that is, man’s acting against the Creators’ principles for life.
+Jesus’ message consists mostly of reminders of the values and virtues that lie hidden under the rubble of man’s sin, that is, man’s actions against the Creators’ principles for life.
 Man has to clean up this rubble.
 As soon as he has the readiness to do this, then he becomes aware of the damage and guilt that is brought about by sin.
 This damage and guilt is caused towards two parties.
 On the one hand, the damage and guilt towards other people should be made up for, as far as it is possible.
-On the other hand, all sin creates guilt toward God, by rebelling against and dishonouring the creator.
+On the other hand, all sin creates guilt towards God, by rebelling against and dishonouring the Creator.
 This guilt cannot be made up for.
 Man has nothing that he could give for it, because everything is God’s.
 What he can do, is to admit his guilt, regret his sin, ask for forgiveness, and do everything that is in his power to immediately change his actions.
 This is what is behind Jesus’ call to repentance.

 This call is directly connected with the call to believe the gospel.
 The word gospel means “good news”.
 This good news, is God’s message about his love for mankind.
-God wants to restore us to a relationship with him, and forgive the guilt which separates mankind from him.
+God wants to restore us and lead us to a relationship with him, and forgive the guilt which separates mankind from him.
 When man gives up his rebellion and regrets his sin, God freely gives his grace.
 Jesus was sent as an unmistakable sign of the grace and love of God.

 Jesus embodied the love of God.
-His words and deeds gave hope and courage to those who at that time, were considered hopeless cases with no chance of help or change.
+His words and deeds gave hope and courage to those who, at that time, were considered hopeless cases with no chance of help or change.
 He exposed the hypocrisy, lovelessness and arrogance of the religious leaders.
 His aim in this was also that they too might be led to repentance, that is, to a change in their attitudes and their lives.
 He focuses their attention on the ancient commandment;

 Jesus answered, “The most important is, ‘Hear, O Israel: The Lord our God, the Lord is one.
 And you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
 The second is this: ‘You shall love your neighbour as yourself.’
 There is no other commandment greater than these.”
 (Mark 12:29–31)